 Here at Voquent, we work with thousands of professional performers.
 For many, voice-over work is an important part of their income.
 AI technology has already impacted other industries, so, understandably, many performers are getting increasingly concerned about the longevity of their profession.

 Is there a future tipping point where AI voice-overs will have a serious impact on the voice-over industry?
 Let's build some perspective on what is happening.

 Where it all started

 One could argue that AI voices are ultimately born from Homer Dudley, a Bell Labs engineer who began developing the first vocoder in 1928.
-These would form the basis for many “robot voices” which provided a strong influence in both popular music, television, and filmmaking.
+These would form the basis for many “robot voices”, which strongly influenced popular music, television, and filmmaking.

-After this, Douglas Rain’s rendition of the HAL 9000 computer in Stanley Kubrick’s legendary film 2001: A Space Odyssey was the first time a mainstream audience was able to hear a notional concept of an AI voice that could replicate a degree of human intonation and inflexion.
+After this, Douglas Rain’s rendition of the HAL 9000 computer in Stanley Kubrick’s legendary film 2001: A Space Odyssey was the first time a mainstream audience could hear a notional concept of an AI voice that could replicate a degree of human intonation and inflexion.

 Fast forward to the Apple launch of “Siri” in 2011, and later, Amazon’s Alexa in 2017, along with Google’s own synthetic voice and Microsoft’s many iterations of Cortana.
 Billions of dollars have been invested by these four companies alone in creating human voice emulators that sound as human as humanly possible.
 Oh, the humanity!